jcguu95/stumpwm--dynamic-floating-group/readme.md

   $ emacsclient -c -F '((name . "floating") (width .
 150) (height .
 10))' \
                 -e '(ivy-read "hi" (list (quote a)))'
   ```

++ [ ] Found a bug.. when some window is floating, permute might
+      not work.
+I should separate free windows and unfree windows
+      into two different lists.
+This is harder to fix cuz it will
+      change the infrastructure a bit.

++ [ ] Master swapping / focsing.

+      s-H, s-L : (un)swap with master
+      s-h, s-l : (un)focus on master

++ [ ] Add a #'fullscreen for this group.
+When invoked, every
+      thing should be full.
+When called again, everything should
+      be tiled back to when it was.

++ [ ] Another general issue is that the floating windows remain
+      as a floating-window instance while "thrown" to a
+      tiling-group.
+This should not happen. (?)

 ## Related issues